Technology can distract employees, even though they can perform tasks with cleaning software. Learn how to handle it.

 Set aside time to deal with the smaller distractions: Most regular distractions (such as calls and emails) aren’t inherently bad.
 There is a proper time and place for these things.

-Men’s Health recommends scheduling a specific team each day that will be solely dedicated to that task, and I completely agree.
+Men’s Health recommends scheduling a specific time each day that will be solely dedicated to that task, and I completely agree.
 Personally, unless the email is marked as “high-priority” or “urgent,” I prefer to leave my email inbox untouched until the last five minutes of each hour.
 It gives me the opportunity to keep up on my workload, while also not wasting a lot of time on my inbox.
 Setting a rigid schedule like this also means that I stay productive in dealing with my distractions, because I know that I don’t have the time to lazily idle my workday away.

 Remember that no one is perfect: Try as you might, there is no way that you can completely shut out every distraction that comes along.
 Your employees are no different.
 Show patience and understanding with them, and they’ll trust you more.
 Personally, I find it very difficult to trust that a manager cares about me in any way if they drop the hammer on me every second I’m not constantly busy.